filecoin-project/rust-fil-proofs/sector-base/src/io/fr32-refactor-plan.md

 - [x] Evaluate reworking `next_element_boundary` to give distance and not position (see `TODO`).

-- [ ] Leave this for last: go to the lower levels of the of bit/byte positions transformation logic (only after resolving the higher level logic of the write functions), review and document `transform_bit_pos` and `transform_byte_pos` functions.
+- [x] Leave this for last: go to the lower levels of the of bit/byte positions transformation logic (only after resolving the higher level logic of the write functions), review and document `transform_bit_pos` and `transform_byte_pos` functions.
 It should be clear why the work the way they do, based on the `PaddingMap` invariants.
 They seem to be correct, but in a implicit and subtle way: they handle the padding case, and its inverse, unpadding, with the same logic; there's a symmetry that draws my attention that I'm not sure I can explain clearly.

+- [ ] Document the whole group of conversion functions.

 - [ ] Final review and formatting to the `PaddingMap` documentation.